Fact-checked

 Adenoviral infection.
 Vitamin C deficiency

-In addition, the mechanisms of bronchial obstruction are included.
+In addition, mechanisms of bronchial obstruction are included.
 They are divided into two groups: reversible and irreversible.

 Group I - reversible mechanisms of bronchial obstruction:

-• bronchospasm; it is caused by the excitation of m-cholinergic receptors and receptors of the non-adrenergic, non-cholinergic nervous system;
+• bronchospasm; it is caused by excitation of m-cholinergic receptors and receptors of the non-adrenergic, non-cholinergic nervous system;

 Group II - irreversible mechanisms of bronchial obstruction (these mechanisms are based on morphological disorders):

-• fibroblastic changes in the wall of the bronchi;
+• fibroplastic changes in the bronchial wall;

 Pathomorphology of chronic obstructive bronchitis

-• increased submucosal glands;
+• enlargement of submucosal glands;

-Small bronchi and bronchioles undergo also characteristic morphological changes:
+Small bronchi and bronchioles also undergo characteristic morphological changes:

 Formation of COPD

-2. the activity of inflammation is significantly higher than in chronic non-obstructive bronchitis.
+2. The activity of inflammation is significantly higher than in chronic non-obstructive bronchitis.

-Formation of emphysema
+Formation of pulmonary emphysema

-All described elements of chronic inflammation lead to destruction of the alveolar walls and interalveolar septa, increased pulmonary airiness and the formation of emphysema.
+All the described elements of chronic inflammation lead to the destruction of the alveolar walls and interalveolar septa, an increase in the airiness of the lung tissue and the formation of pulmonary emphysema.

-Bronchoobstructive syndrome
+Broncho-obstructive syndrome

-• inflammatory edema of the bronchial mucosa;
+• inflammatory swelling of the bronchial mucosa;

 • hypersecretion of mucus;